inlets/inletsctl/README.md

 ```

-## Quick-start - create an exit server
+## Quick-start - create an exit server and expose a HTTP service

 This example uses DigitalOcean to create a cloud VM and then exposes a local service via the newly created exit-server.